 Currently many members of the team are instructed in the Independent Inquiry into Child Sexual Abuse, both as Counsel for Core Participants and as Counsel to the Inquiry.
 Aswini Weereratne QC, Caoilfhionn Gallagher QC, Keina Yoshida, Angela Patrick and Jonathan Price represent Core Participants in several of the investigations, including those relating to Children Outside the UK and Nottinghamshire.
 Henrietta Hill QC is Deputy Counsel to the Inquiry and leads Adam Straw on the Children in Custodial Institutions investigation and Antonia Benfield on the Children Outside the UK investigation.
 Katie O’Byrne, Tim Cooke-Hurle and Amelia Nice are also instructed as Counsel to the Inquiry in several of the investigations, including those relating to Westminster and Accountability and Reparations.

 Ruth Brander is currently instructed in the Undercover Police inquiry on behalf of the non-police, non-state core participants.
 The inquiry was established to investigate and report on undercover police operations conducted by police forces in England and Wales since 1968, in particular the Special Demonstration Squad and the National Public Order Intelligence Unit which are now known to have infiltrated political, social, environmental and family justice campaigns.
-Other members of the team have also been instructed to represent various victims of undercover policing during the preliminary hearings, including Heather Williams QC and Fiona Murphy who were instructed by a significant number of women deceived into relationships with undercover officers and the only child known to be born of one of those relationship, as well as on behalf of the families affected by the theft of identities.
-Jesse Nicholls and Jude Bunting have represented the Guardian News & Media in relation to a number of preliminary issues, including challenging the anonymity orders sought by numerous former undercover police officers.
+Other members of the team have also been instructed to represent various victims of undercover policing during the preliminary hearings, including Fiona Murphy who was instructed by a significant number of women deceived into relationships with undercover officers and the only child known to be born of one of those relationship, as well as on behalf of the families affected by the theft of identities.
+Jude Bunting has represented the Guardian News & Media in relation to a number of preliminary issues, including challenging the anonymity orders sought by numerous former undercover police officers.

 At Doughty Street we consider the work we undertake in inquests and inquiries to be core to our values and our commitment to civil liberties and human rights.
 We work closely with case workers at INQUEST, and with the Inquest Lawyers Group, in support of bereaved families to seek to ensure the voices of the bereaved are heard, and that they have legal representation in the inquest process, in public law challenges and related civil actions.
 We are a team that prides itself on providing counsel who are skillful and knowledgeable advocates with a depth of knowledge across a wide range of fields, and who conduct this work fearlessly and with compassion.